Looking for fun things to do in Amarillo, Texas? There's a lot, and this guide covers them all!

 Amarillo is no dusty cow town ... you'll find many opportunities to enjoy the arts during your trip!
 Seek them out at the Symphony, Cerulean Gallery, Little Theatre, Opera, Lone Star Ballet, Chamber Music Amarillo, or Arts in the Sunset (which has 50 working studios and galleries, plus an outdoor sculpture garden).

 The Amarillo area is home to two National Parks—Alibates Flint Quarries National Monument and the Lake Meredith National Recreation Area—and you can easily visit both during your trip.
 Lake Meredith is known for its outdoor recreation opportunities, like hiking, birdwatching, camping, swimming, horseback riding, and fishing.

-Alibates Flint Quarries are one of the least visited National Parks, and it’s a shame!
-The site’s history is fascinating, and the landscape is gorgeous.
-During your visit, you’ll learn how Native Americans mined the colorful flint found here, then used it to make tools.
+Alibates Flint Quarries is one of the least visited National Parks, and it's a shame!
+The site's history is fascinating, and the landscape is gorgeous.
+During your visit, you'll learn how Native Americans mined the colorful flint found here, then used it to make tools.
 You can only view the shallow mines on a ranger-led hike, so reserve a spot in advance.